accosmin-org/libnano/README.md

 In particular:

-* **state-of-the-art first-order optimization algorithms** for smooth and non-smooth convex problems (e.g. L-BFGS, quasi Newton methods, non-linear conjugate gradient descent - CGD, optimal sub-gradient algorithm - OSGA).
+* **state-of-the-art nonlinear numerical optimization algorithms** for unconstrained smooth and non-smooth convex problems (e.g. L-BFGS, quasi-Newton methods, non-linear conjugate gradient descent - CGD, optimal sub-gradient algorithm - OSGA).
 Additionally the library provides many builtin test functions of varying number of dimensions (some specific to ML applications) useful for benchmarking these algorithms.

+* **constrained optimization algorithms** for linear and quadratic programming (e.g. primal-dual interior point methods) and general nonlinear problems (e.g. penalty methods, augmented lagrangian method).

 * **tensors of arbitrary rank and scalar type** designed for machine learning applications.
 The implementation is using [Eigen3](https://eigen.tuxfamily.org) and as such fast and easy-to-use linear algebra operations are readily available.